 BUT what about us poor fellows?!

 When we hit a ‘certain age’ and want to go all crazy we get accused of having a midlife crisis.
 Where is our support network?
 Where are the comments I want to read like ‘Hey boyfriend, you do your thing and don’t let anyone tell you otherwise because you’re an absolute king’?
 We can be Instagram stars and live our best lives after 50 too, you know.

 Joking aside, there really is a bit of a tilt here.
 A quick search of the web this morning and the phrase ‘signs of a midlife crisis’ turns out a ton of lists that basically take the piss out of us chaps.

 And yet when I suggest that it’s ‘my time’… I’m having a midlife crisis.
 “Why don’t you get a motorbike and dye what’s left of your hair pink?” guffawed one of my best mates.

 As I’ve got older (64, since you ask) I’ve found – much in the same way I see women defiantly claiming – that I feel more ‘myself’.
 I have more self-confidence, I am less worried about the small stuff.
 I speak my mind, I am kinder to other people.
-I am solvent and free to do as I please, within reason.
-I try and help causes.
-I have raised three amazing children who all now have their own lives and have left the nest reasonably happy and able to fly.
+Amazingly, I am solvent and free to do as I please, within reason.
+I try and help causes, and I have raised three amazing children who all now have their own lives.
+And have left the nest reasonably happy and able to fly.
 I’ve hung on to an amazing wife who never stabbed me or anything.
 I’ve done OK.